 > Demonstrates improved skills with all the basic shot strokes and shot placement but lacks control when trying for direction, depth, or power on their shots

-> Beginning to attempt lobs and dinks with little success and doesn’t fully understand when and why they should be used.
+> Beginning to attempt lobs and dinks with little success and doesn’t fully understand when and why they should be used in the sport of pickleball.

 > Demonstrates improved stroke dependability with directional control on most medium-paced balls and some faster-paced balls